The Secret of the Nagas-Storyline and Review

 As the story progresses, many interesting characters like Parashuram, Ganesha, and Kali get introduced, and their stories contribute very relevantly to the main storyline and seamlessly blend into it.
 The role of the Vasudevas adds an element of mystery; Parvateshwar and Anandamayi’s story adds charm, and the inception of new relationships in Shiva and Parvati’s life makes the readers curious about the outcome of it all.
 The revelation at the end of the book leads the reader to pick the 3rd book in the series almost instinctively.

-The book makes one ponder how circumstances can play a huge role in molding people and their behavior.
+The book makes one ponder how circumstances can play a huge role in moulding people and their behaviour.
 It makes one question age-old customs and traditions that may not seem right today.
 Most importantly, it emphasizes the importance of knowing nothing but the complete truth before turning our thoughts into actions.

 Check out my article about the 3rd book in this series, ‘The Oath of the Vayuputras‘.

 To read about other such exciting books, click here.